Yuki2t1/PYTHON-PROBLEMS/Chapter2/EX3/README.md

-Pictures will be available soon.
+Pictures will be available when i'm done with my finals.